pyrypiironen/wolt_2024/README.md

 The error tests checks that the response status code is not equal to 200 as well as the valid tests checks that it is 200.
 The valid tests also checks that the delivery fee is on range 0 too 1500 or is 1500 or is 0.
 The best option is chosen for every test particularly.
-The range 0 to 1500 is enough after wide range of unit tests.
+This is accurate enough after wide range of unit tests.
 Unit tests are for making sure that the operating logic of application works.

 Run the tests by `pytest test_payload_valids.py test_payload_errors.py`